intel/afxdp-plugins-for-kubernetes/README.md

 1. `make build` is executed, resulting in CNI and Device Plugin binaries in `./bin`.
 2. `make image` is executed, resulting in the creation of a new Docker image that includes the CNI and Device Plugin binaries.
     > **_NOTE:_** If testing on a multi-node cluster.
 The current absence of a Docker registry means this image will first need to be manually copied to all nodes (or rebuilt on all nodes using: `make image`).*
 3. The daemonset will run on all nodes, installing the CNI and starting the Device Plugin running on each node.

 The CNI and Device Plugin are now deployed.

+## Deploying on Kind

+ - Clone this repo and `cd` into it.
+ - Optional: Update the Kind configuration files: `hack/kind-config.yaml` and `deployments/daemonset-kind.yaml`.
+ - Run `make run-on-kind`.

+ This will deploy a kind cluster with a control plane and two worker nodes.
+It will build and run the DP daemonset, and install the CNI on all nodes.

+#### Running Pods

+- Create a network attachment definition file.
+This is the config for the CNI plugin.
+    - An example file can be found under [examples/network-attachment-definition.yaml](./examples/network-attachment-definition.yaml)
+    - Change the config if necessary.
+See comments in the example file.
+    - `kubectl create -f network-attachment-definition.yaml`
+- Create a pod spec:
+    - An example pod spec can be found under [examples/pod-spec.yaml](./examples/pod-spec.yaml)
+    - Configure the pod spec to use a suitable Docker image and to reference the network attachment definition as well as the resource type from the Device Plugin.
+See comments in the example file.
+    - `kubectl create -f pod-spec.yaml`

+> **_NOTE:_** With kind, you will need to give the pods CAP_BPF privilege UNLESS you run the following commands: `docker exec <node-name> sudo sysctl kernel.unprivileged_bpf_disabled=0`.
+Where node names are: af-xdp-deployment-worker and af-xdp-deployment-worker2.

 ## Device Plugin Config
 Under normal circumstances the device plugin config is set as part of a config map at the top of the [daemonset.yml](./deployments/daemonset.yml) file.